Rathod-Rahul/Vspy-Deployment/README.md

 - **SESSION_LIFETIME:** [Session Lifetime in milliseconds]
 - **EMAIL_ADDRESS:** [Your Email Address]
 - **EMAIL_PASSWORD:** [Your Email Password]
+-

-Note: If using XAMPP, the default root user with an empty password and port 3306 is assumed.
-Ensure you create the main_log database and a users table with columns: id, username, password, email, and reset_token.
+<span style="color:red">Note: If using XAMPP, the default root user with an empty password and port 3306 is assumed.
+Ensure you create the main_log database and a users table with columns: id, username, password, email, and reset_token.</span>

  5.Start the application: npm start

  6. Open your web browser and visit http://localhost:3000 to access the Vspy dashboard.